This barbecue chicken liver recipe makes for a great appetizer so please don’t say you’re going to throw them away!

 Serves:- 4 people

 Preparation Time:- 10 minutes

 Total Time:- 20 minutes

 If using lambs kidneys, slice then in half longitudinally first and remove the bitter white core.Soak some bamboo skewers for 30 minutes and then thread the meat onto the skewers.

 You need to make up two bowls of the sherry mix because one half will be used to baste the meat (and so will be contaminated with raw meat) and the other half will be heated and poured over the cooked meat.
 So in one bowl add half the sherry, half the oil and all the sugar.
 Use this to brush onto the meat throughout the cooking process and sprinkle on the seasoning.

 In the other bowl add the remaining sherry and oil and allow this one to warm through on the barbie.
 You don't have to bring it to the boil, just up enough so that its a similar temperature to the food.

 This barbecue chicken liver recipe just takes about 10 minutes to finish off over medium hot coals.
 Turn them every 2-3 minutes until caramelized.

-When done serve them on the skewer with the flat leaf parsley for garnish and drizzle the second bowl of warm sherry and oil over the top.
+When done serve them on the skewer with the flat leaf parsley or rosemary for garnish and drizzle the second bowl of warm sherry and oil over the top.